 With this level of disillusionment around traditional work, it should not be a surprise that people want a more rewarding career where they make the decisions about what they work on, when they work and who they work with.

 With industries being reinvented everywhere, portfolio careers actualy give professionals much better financial security.
 If you lose one client you may be slightly worse off, but you haven’t lost your entire income.
-Contrast that with the person who loses their full-time job and entire income, unsure of when they’ll ever start earning again.
-By not putting all of your eggs in one basket, you’re safeguarding yourself against the major financial risk that losing one full time role can bring.
+Contrast that with the person who loses their only job and entire income, unsure of when they’ll ever start earning again.
+By not putting all of your eggs in one basket, you’re safeguarding yourself against the major financial risk that losing your main gig can bring.

 How much can I make from a portfolio career?

-A study from CSRE –‘The Freelance Project and Gig Economies of the 21st Century’ – found that the average portfolio employee earned £74,000 per year.
-Clearly this number is dependent on the kind of work you’re doing, but it’s significantly above the average full time salary in the UK of £30,000.
+A study from CSRE –‘The Freelance Project and Gig Economies of the 21st Century’ – found that the average UK-based portfolio professional earned £74,000 per year.
+Clearly, this number is dependent on the kind of work you’re doing, but it’s significantly above the average full-time salary £30,000.

 Specialising also increases your income potential.
 If you’re an IT generalist consultant the average hourly rate is £39, but if you specialise as a Salesforce consultant your average hourly rate is £63.
 An IT generalist is likely to have some experience with Salesforce, so by doubling down on this area they can increase their potential earnings.

 One word of advice.
 Although developing more specialised knowledge and skills will generally earn you more, there may not always be enough work to fill your calendar at the higher rate, so you may need to fill in the gaps from your specialist work with broader offerings where there is higher demand.
-For example, you could be an amazing speech writer and earn great fees per speech, but if there aren’t enough speeches, you would need to also offer more basic writing services to fill in the gaps.
+For example, you could be an amazing public speaker and earn great fees per speech, but if you can only win four paid speeches per year, you may need to also offer consulting services with lower day rates to fill in the gaps.

 How can I start a portfolio career?

 If you have the luxury of time, a great way to kickstart your portfolio career is with a side hustle.
 This can help you find your focus, build your brand and network, win some clients and fine-tune your offering.
 Plus the income earned can help you build up some savings.
-Once you have momentum and a cash safety net, you can resign from your day job and go all-in.
+Once you have momentum and a cash safety net, you can start winding down your day job (from 5 days per week to 2/3/4).
+Or resign from your day job and go all-in ….

-However, not every side hustle pays well, and many portfolio professionals leapfrog this stage.
-Anybody with a laptop, wifi, and a set of in-demand skills can start a portfolio career from their home.
+Anybody with a laptop, wifi, and a set of in-demand skills can start a portfolio career from home.
 Unemployment in your local area could be 100% and it doesn’t matter—you can pitch for work globally.

 You need to start by identifying your knowledge and skills that are most valuable.
 Don’t just think about selling your time; monetising the same skill in multiple ways can be the best possible way to maximise your revenue.

-For example, a drone lawyer can offer legal services to companies, consult with governments writing new laws, present at conferences on the subject, sell training courses online and lecture at university – all using the same knowledge and skills.
+For example, a drone lawyer can offer legal services to companies, consult with governments writing new laws, present at conferences on the subject, sell training courses online, write a book and lecture at university – all using the same knowledge and skills.

 Offering your skills to a company and getting paid per hour is only the baseline for portfolio careers; success and growth often comes from monetising that skill in as many ways as possible.